The Democratic governor criticized Trump’s assertion Monday that “when somebody is president of the United States, the authority is total.”

 MEDICAL CRUSH EASING

 The total number of people hospitalized Monday was down slightly to 18,697, the first decrease since mid-March.
-Total hospitalizations have been flat recently, and Cuomo believes the state could be inching past the peak of the crisis.
+Total hospitalizations have been flat recently, and Cuomo believes the state could be at a peak, or a plateau.

 Still, more than 1,600 new COVID-19 patients were hospitalized Monday.

-Meanwhile, New York City’s once-overwhelmed 911 system is now seeing a more normal volume of medical calls, another sign the crisis could be ebbing.
+Meanwhile, New York City’s once-overwhelmed 911 system is now seeing a more normal volume of medical calls, another sign the crisis could be ebbing and that people are heeding messages to call only in a life-threatening emergency.

 The fire department, which runs the city’s EMS system, said it received 3,932 calls requesting ambulances Sunday, down from a record high of 6,527 on March 30.
 The average volume last March and April was just over 4,000 calls.